mirror/dd-wrt/src/router/ndpi-netfilter/README.md

 nDPI® is an open source LGPLv3 library for deep-packet inspection.

-A generic FAQ about nDPI® is available [here](https://github.com/ntop/nDPI/blob/dev/doc/FAQ.md)
+A generic FAQ about nDPI is available [here](https://github.com/ntop/nDPI/blob/dev/doc/FAQ.rst)

 ### How To Compile nDPI

 In order to compile this project do

 - ./autogen.sh
+- make

+If you get some errors while compiling `croaring.c`, try:

+- ./autogen.sh --enable-old-croaring
 - make

 To compile the library w/o any tools or tests: